sorjef/data-gov-ua-analytics/app/README.md

 # Crawler for [data.gov.ua](http://data.gov.ua)

-**PLEASE USE RESPONSIVELY WITH RESPECT TO DATA.GOV.UA INFRASTRUCTURE**
+**PLEASE USE RESPONSIVELY WITH RESPECT TO DATA.GOV.UA INFRASTRUCTURE.**

 A simple node.js application to get metadata of datasets from [data.gov.ua](http://data.gov.ua) and store it in file with retry and backoff strategies.

+**Default options are set accordingly to data.gov.ua robots.txt `Crawl-delay` parameter from 09/01/2017, which is equal to 10 seconds delay between requests.**

 ## Quickstart